zendesk/app_scaffold/README.md

 Name             | Description
 ---------------- | -----------
-[`dist/`](#dist) | The folder in which webpack packages the built version of your app [`src/`](#src)   | The folder in which all of your source JavaScript, CSS, templates and translation files live [`lib/`](#lib)   | The folder in which the shims and files that make the scaffold work live [`.eslintrc`](#eslintrc) | Configuration file for JavaScript linting [`package.json`](#packagejson) | Configuration file for build dependencies [`webpack.config.js`](#webpackconfigjs) | Configuration file that webpack uses to build your app
+[`dist/`](#dist) | The folder in which webpack packages the built version of your app [`lib/`](#lib)   | The folder in which the shims and files that make the scaffold work live [`spec/`](#spec) | The folder in which all of your test files live [`src/`](#src)   | The folder in which all of your source JavaScript, CSS, templates and translation files live [`.eslintrc`](#eslintrc) | Configuration file for JavaScript linting [`karma.conf.js`](#karmaconfjs) | Configuration file for the test runner [`package.json`](#packagejson) | Configuration file for build dependencies [`webpack.config.js`](#webpackconfigjs) | Configuration file that webpack uses to build your app

 #### dist
 The dist directory is the folder you will need to package when submitting your app to the marketplace.
 It is also the folder you will have to serve when using ZAT.
 It includes your app's manifest.json file, an assets folder with all your compiled JavaScript and CSS as well as HTML and images.

+#### lib
+The lib directory is where the source code for the app shims and compatibility methods live.
+While you may modify or remove this code as required for your app, doing so is not recommended for beginners.

+#### spec
+The spec directory is where all your tests and test helpers live.
+Tests are not required to submit/upload your app to Zendesk and your test files are not included in your app's package, however it is good practice to write tests to document functionality and prevent bugs.

 #### src
 The src directory is where your raw source code lives.
 The App Scaffold includes different directories for JavaScript, stylesheets, templates and translations.

-#### lib
-The lib directory is where the source code for the app shims and compatibility methods live.
-While you may modify or remove this code as required for your app, doing so is not recommended for beginners.

 #### .eslintrc
 eslintrc is a configuration file for [ESLint](http://eslint.org).
 ESLint is a linting utility for JavaScript.
 For more information on how to configure ESLint see [Configuring ESLint](http://eslint.org/docs/user-guide/configuring).

+#### karma.conf.js
+karma.conf.js is a configuration file for [Karma](http://karma-runner.github.io).
+Karma is a JavaScript test runner.
+This file defines where your source and test files live.
+For more information on how to configure this file see [Karma - Configuration File](http://karma-runner.github.io/1.0/config/configuration-file.html).

 #### package.json
 package.json is a configuration file for [NPM](https://www.npmjs.com).
 NPM is a package manager for JavaScript.
 This file includes information about your project and its dependencies.
 For more information on how to configure this file see [package.json](https://docs.npmjs.com/files/package.json).